 Don't give your child aspirin unless your child's healthcare provider tells you to.
 Aspirin may cause a serious condition called Reye syndrome.

 For scrapes and cuts, you may want to use a topical antibiotic ointment that contains a mild ingredient to relieve pain.

 Small injuries, cuts, and bruises are bound to happen to all kids.
 Although these injuries may be a part of growing up, you can take precautions to help prevent more serious mishaps.
 To avoid injuries, the AAP recommends the following:

-Children should wear correct and properly fitted protective equipment like pads (neck, shoulder, elbow, chest, knee, shin), helmets, mouthpieces, faceguards, protective cups, and eyewear.
+Children should wear correct and properly fitted protective equipment.
+These include neck, shoulder, elbow, chest, knee, and shin pads.
+They also include helmets, mouthpieces, faceguards, protective cups, and eyewear.

-Call your child's health care provider, or seek immediate medical attention for any of the following:
+Call your child's healthcare provider, or seek medical care right away for any of the following:

 A popping sound occurs during the injury.
-This can indicate completely torn ligaments.
+This can mean completely torn ligaments.

 An injured body part that is oddly bent or misshapen